everysum1/group-overflow/README.md

 You must have Heroku CLI installed and be logged in to Heroku in order to deploy live via Heroku servers.
 Please see the [documentation](https://devcenter.heroku.com) to get set up with Heroku.

-Then from the command line...
+Then after installation and login, from the command line...
 ```
 $ heroku create
 $ git push heroku master